-In 1999, Killian moved with her husband and two children to Seattle.
-Eager to learn about the needs of Seattle’s people and how the city responds to those needs, Killian visited a wide variety of non-profit agencies in Seattle.
-She saw how shelters, transitional housing, and supportive housing programs often lacked the funding or expertise to provide adequate recovery support for those individuals.
+1999 – Killian moved with her husband and two children moved to Seattle.
+Eager to learn about the needs of Seattle’s people and how the city responds to- those needs, Killian visited a wide variety of non-profit agencies in Seattle and saw that programs often lacked te ability to provide adequate recovery support.

 1999 – Killian, along with Randall Mullins, started the New Creation Community, an ecumenical faith community committed to contemplation and action.

 1999-2002 – New Creation Community members Ruby Takushi, Mary Crow, and Cecilia McKean joined Killian in meeting weekly to pray, dream, and envision a response to the needs of those traumatized by homelessness, addiction, and other mental health challenges.
 Emmy Neilson was the first to invest financially in the dream.

 2003 – Recovery Café was founded as a direct response to the critical, unmet need for those who suffer on the margins – that of long-term recovery support.